Nelson’s LightBeer type

 Cool by sitting the pot in cold water for 10mins - 20mins.

-Strain the liquid into the fermenting vessel and mix with the remaining 1kg of Light Dry Malt.
+Strain the liquid into the fermenting vessel and mix with the remaining 2 x 500g Light Dry Malt.

-Stir to dissolve (but don't be concerned if some lumps of malt remain).
+Stir to dissolve (don't be concerned if lumps persist as they will dissolve over the course of several hours).

 Top up to the 21 litre mark, stir vigorously, add yeast and fit the lid.